Superintelligence

 The internet has opinions about this.

 An article has gone viral in my circles recently denouncing TESCREALism.
-There is a lot going on there, but the main subject of criticism seems to be that some flavours of longtermism lead to unpalatable conclusions, including excessive worry about AI x-risk.
-It goes on to frame several online community which have entertained various longtermist ideas to be a “bundle”, which I assume is intended to imply that these groups form a political bloc which encourages or enables accelerationist hypercapitalism.
+There is a lot going on there, but the main subject of criticism seems to be that some flavours of longtermism lead to unpalatable conclusions, including excessive worry about AI x-risk at the expense of the currently-living.
+It goes on to frame several online communities which have entertained various longtermist ideas to be a “bundle”, which I assume is intended to imply that these groups form a political bloc which encourages or enables accelerationist hypercapitalism.

-I am not a fan of this TESCREALism as a term.
+I am not a fan of TESCREALism as a term.

-I saw this guilt-by-association play out previously with “neoliberalism”, and probably the criticisms of “woke” “movement” are doing the same thing.
-Suddenly, I am worried that I am making the same mistake myself when talking about neoreactionaries.
+I saw this guilt-by-association play out in public discourse previously with “neoliberalism”, and probably the criticisms of the “woke” “movement” are doing the same thing.
+Since reading this, I have become worried that I am making the same mistake myself when talking about neoreactionaries.
+As such, I am grateful to the authors for making me interrogate my own prejudices, although I suspect that if anything, I have been shifted in the opposite direction than they intended.

-If they are functioning as a bloc, then… that could be a thing I guess?
-I do not find this particular bloc to cleave reality at the joints though; I am not sure there is even a movement to hijack,, in this acronym.
-Cosmism and effective altruism are not not in correspondence with each other, not least because all the Cosmists are dead.
+Broadly, I am not convinced there is a movement to hijack in this acronym, just some occasional correlations.
+Cosmism and effective altruism are not in correspondence with each other, not least because all the Cosmists are dead.

 I made a meal of that, didn’t I?
 Many of my colleagues have been greatly taken by dismissing things as TESCREALism of late, so I think it needs mentioning.